thomasabishop/eolas/Operating_Systems/Basic Model.md

 We can abstract the Linux OS into three operational levels or tiers, from the bottom up:

 <dl>
-<dt>User processes</dt>
+<dt>User processes: user space</dt>
 <dd>The running programs that the kernel manages.
-Also known as the user space.
+Also known as the user space which is the memory that the kernal assigns for user processes.
 Comprising:
 <ul>
     <li>Graphical user interface</li>
     <li>Servers</li>
     <li>Shell</li>
   </ul>
-<dt>Kernel</dt>
+<dt>Kernel: kernel space</dt>
 </dd>
 <dd>The core of the operating system.
 Software residing in memory that tells the CPU where to look for its next task.
 Acts as a mediator and primary interface between the hardware and the user processes.
+Known as kernel space: the memory that the kernel allocates for itself.
 Comprising:
   <ul>
     <li>System calls</li>
     <li>Process management</li>